-A simple yet extremely well done neighborhood cafe.
-Same Day is relatively cheap with a basic menu and bright sunny space that makes you feel happy.
-The best part is they make their own syrups for old school fountain sodas with flavors ranging from blackberry to vanilla, plus they’ll make you a classic egg cream.
+A simple but extremely well done neighborhood cafe.
+Same Day is relatively cheap, with a basic menu and bright sunny space that will make you feel happy.
+The best part is that they make their own syrups, for old school fountain sodas with flavors ranging from blackberry to vanilla.
+They serve a classic egg cream, too.

 One of the best places in the city for a large group dinner or a simple BYOB, 90 Miles serves authentic Cuban food in a fun but relaxed setting.
-The back patio is enclosed and heated in the winter, and the friendly wait staff and colorful artwork makes it an enjoyable place to hang.
+The back patio is enclosed and heated in the winter, and the friendly waitstaff and colorful artwork make it an enjoyable place to hang.
 Make sure to bring some wine or rum for the excellent sangria and mojito mixes they offer.

-Lost Lake is a tiki bar opened by Paul McGee, who also helped open tiki themed Three Dots and a Dash.
+Lost Lake is a tiki bar opened by Paul McGee, who also helped open tiki-themed Three Dots and a Dash.
 The dude apparently has a thing for tiki bars.
 Rest assured, the drinks at Lost Lake are better than the ones you once had on spring break in Cancun.
-There’s also a tiny carry-out spot attached called Thank You Chinese, and you can order food while seated at Lost Lake.
-Banana daiquiris and egg foo young – what a time to be alive.

 Margie’s is an old school diner that technically serves food, but you don’t want any of that.
 Come for the ice cream and the ice cream alone.
 The interior decor hasn’t been touched in years, and the classic sundaes are the best around.
 Very few ice cream shops get lines out the door in the winter, but this one does.